survivejs/webpack-book/manuscript/styling/01_loading.md

 }
 ```

-To make webpack aware of the CSS, we have to refer to it from our source code:-
+To make webpack aware of the CSS, we have to refer to it from our source code:

 **src/index.js**